lucanard/CCC/README.md

 # CCC method
-The package uses the principles of the Compound Characteristics Comparison method to reorder candidate structures given by the in-silico fragmenter MetFrag and return the best candidates.
+The package uses the principles of the Compound Characteristics Comparison method to reorder candidate structures given by the in-silico fragmenter MetFrag and returns the best candidates.
 To perform the analysis with your own data, you need to follow the instructions in the order reported here.
 #### First step:
 Build the standard dataset: The dataset.building function transforms a dataset of standards into a dataset readable by the CCC_method. the original dataset must contain the compound name, the molecular formula, the monoisotopic mass, the retention time and the smiles code.
 NB: If you use the dataset given by the package, you can jump this step.
 #### Second step: